 Celtic sea salt (traditionally hand-harvested from the pristine coast of Brittany, France) contains over 80 minerals from the sea.
 The mineral content in Celtic sea salt is optimal for maintaining proper fluid balance and utilization in the body.
 It also normalizes blood pressure, enhances digestion, and nourishes the adrenal glands.
 Celtic sea salt is available at many natural food stores.
 It costs more than commercial salt, but it’s a small price to pay for a grand investment in your health.
 Celtic sea salt is also delicious, so your taste buds will be happy too.
 This is what we use in our home.

 Himalayan salt is another option.
 This surprisingly pink salt extracted from the Himalayas is said to contain all 84 elements found in our bodies and important trace minerals.
 Mined and hand-washed, this salt is purported as a more pure alternative to sea salt.
 Do a taste test to discover for yourself what tastes best and feels best in your body.

 Sea salt tips

 - Be Bold – Dump out your salt shaker and replace it with a pinch bowl of your new, healthy salt.
-Add it to your dishes with confidence, rather than caution knowing you are adding flavor and vitality to your food and your body.
-When out and about, either BYO salt or use convention salt with moderation.
+Add it to your dishes with confidence, rather than caution, knowing you are adding flavor and vitality to your food and your body.
+When out and about, either BYO salt or use conventional salt with moderation.

 PAID ENDORSEMENT DISCLOSURE: I may receive monetary compensation or other types of remuneration for my endorsement, recommendation, testimonial and/or link to any products or services from this blog.
 These small earnings make it possible for me to continue writing this blog for you.
 That said, I will never endorse any product or service that I cannot fully support.